 41. Visualization.
 Your mind is a powerful tool.
 Whether you use it to visualize success, visit a happy place, or embark on an imaginary journey, the technique can help alleviate anxiety and sadness so go get creative in your head!

 42. Sleep well.
 Whilst stress can interfere with sleeping, sleeping can also relieve stress.
-So use some of our chilling out tips to help you relax before bed and follow our DTL Sleep Guide so you can ensure that you’re spending a third of your life in bedtime bliss…zzz…
+So use some of our chilling out tips to help you relax before bed and follow our Ditch the Label Sleep Guide so you can ensure that you’re spending a third of your life in bedtime bliss…zzz…

 43. Cook your fave dish.
 Nourishing yourself with a good meal can help boost your sense of self-worth.
 Cooking can be a relaxing and rewarding process and hopefully you’ll feel accomplished instead of poisoned by the end!